node-machine/rttc/README.md

 `example: '==='`

-This special type allows anything except `undefined`.
+This special type allows anything except `undefined` at the top level (undefined is permitted at any other level).
 It also _does not rebuild objects_, which means it maintains the original reference (i.e. is `===`).
 It does not guarantee JSON-serializability.